GNU Make's Two Personalities: Understanding Simple (:=) vs. Recursive (=) Variables

 echo $(a-recursive-var)

-It's worth noting that despite its name, a recursive variable cannot
+Ironcially, despite its name, a recursive variable cannot reference itself!

 Recursive Variable Gotcha